Nigerian Suya Recipe

 • Corn

-You can also replace the assorted meat with chicken or turkey or duck for new protein sources and healthy options.
+You can also replace the meat with chicken, turkey, or duck for new protein sources and healthy options.
 Be sure to cook them in the oven according to their usual cooking time.

 Moreover, the seasoning can include more of your favorite spices, such as chili flakes, paprika, and more!
-Aside from groundnut oil to glaze the Nigerian Suya, you may also use Garlic-Infused Oil or Almond Oil.
+Aside from oil to glaze the Nigerian Suya, you may also use garlic-infused oil or almond oil.

 • Oven: Cook the Nigerian Suya in the oven.